Polish-Catholic Church in the Republic of Poland

 The Polish-Catholic Church in the Republic of Poland, also known as the Church of Poland or Polish-Catholic Church (Kościół Polski, Kościół Polskokatolicki w Rzeczypospolitej Polskiej), is a Polish Old Catholic church in Poland.

 This denomination is part of the Union of Utrecht.
 It is a member of the World Council of Churches and the Polish Ecumenical Council.
-It is not affiliated with the Roman Catholic Church, and as of 2022, has 18,140 members.
+As of 2022, has 18,140 members.